 What Are Featured Snippets?

-Featured snippets are a specific type of Google search result that displays the answer to eligible search queries in a box above the rest of organic results.
+Featured snippets are a specific type of Google search result that displays the answer to eligible search queries in a box above the rest of the organic results.
 According to Google, another identifying factor is the content in the snippet appears above the website URL, whereas traditional organic results display the URL first.

 Here is an example of a featured snippet: